 When removing a hook from fishing, it is highly advised to use gloves or a pair of fishing hook removal pliers.
-This not only makes it easier to reach the fishing hooks in the walleye’s large sized mouth, but also protects your hands from any potential injuries.
+This not only makes it easier to reach the fishing hooks in the walleye’s large-sized mouth but also protects your hands from any potential injuries.

 Walleye can live in the same areas as pike and muskie, which both have very sharp and potentially dangerous teeth.
-So if you are new to fishing, be sure the animal you have landed is in fact a target walleye and not the more dangerous pike or muskie.
+So if you are new to fishing, be sure the animal you have landed is, in fact, a target walleye and not the more dangerous pike or muskie.

 Can Walleye Teeth Cut Line?

-The teeth of a walleye are rather spread out so having them bite through a fishing line directly is extremely rare and likely will not happen, even if you use a thicker fishing line that has more surface area to be cut.
+The teeth of a walleye are rather spread out, so having them bite through a fishing line directly is extremely rare and likely will not happen, even if you use a thicker fishing line that has more surface area to be cut.
 If you specifically target walleye when fishing, it’s highly recommended to use a fluorocarbon leader to help prevent line break at the worst possible time.

 Can Walleye Bite You?

 In general, walleye are not out to harm a fisherman intentionally.
-They won’t attack you if you place your hand in the water and chances are good they won’t damage you even when hooked and hauled into a boat.
+They won’t attack you if you place your hand in the water, and chances are good they won’t damage you even when hooked and hauled into a boat.

-However, walleye teeth can cause minor damages to your skin and hands if you handle the walleye improperly.
+However, walleye teeth can cause minor damage to your skin and hands if you handle the walleye improperly.
 This is normally when attempting to remove the hooks without using gloves or a pair of pliers.
 Or if you go around intentionally putting your fingers in the walleye’s mouth, you are prone to getting a good biting.